Core Concepts¶

 condition— An LLM prompt that triggers entry (e.g., "Caller wants to cancel")go_back_conditions— LLM-prompted conditions that return to the originating node

 The engine appends global node conditions to every conversation node's transition options.
 The LLM sees both local transitions and global entry conditions, and picks the best match.
-When a global node is entered, the engine tracks the originating node.
-Go-back conditions target the originator, effectively resuming the previous conversation with transcript context intact.
+When a global node is entered, the engine pushes the originating node onto a stack.
+Go-back conditions target the originator; on go-back the stack is popped and the conversation resumes at the originating node with full transcript context.

 Stacking: Global nodes can trigger other global nodes.
-The engine maintains an originator stack — each go-back pops one level.
+Each go-back pops one level.

 Zero global nodes: When a flow has no global nodes, behavior is identical to before.
 The format_transitions signature is backward-compatible.